PaulBernier/castl/README.md

 Option  | Description
 ------------- | -------------
-`<filename.js>`  | name of the file to compile.
--v  | verbose, print code to be run.
--o | output the plain text Lua code in a file.
-Specify the name of the file after this option, otherwise the file will be named _filename.lua_.
--c | if -o option is active the outputted code is Lua/LuaJIT bytecode.
--n | print line numbers if -v or --cat options are active.
--h, --help | display help.
+-h, --help           |output usage information
--a, --annotation | use annotations to optimize generated code.
--g, --heuristic | enable heuristic compilation.
---cat | don't execute, just print code that would be run.
---jit | compile for LuaJIT (and execute with LuaJIT instead of Lua 5.2 interpreter if -e option is active).
---mini | minify AST using Esmangle before compiling.
-Size of outputted file is shrunk.
---debug | add comments in the Lua code referring to the line number of the original statement in the JS file.
---acorn | use Acorn parser.
-If not specified Esprima is used.
---strict | make Esprima and Acorn not error-tolerant.
---node | add a very basic support of NodeJS 'require' system.
+-v, --verbose        |Verbose, print the compiled code to be run -o, --output [name]  |Output the generated Lua code in a file.
+The default output name is _filename_.lua -b, --bytecode       |If -o option is active the outputted code is in Lua/LuaJIT bytecode -v, --verbose        |Verbose, print the compiled code to be run -n, --linenumber     |Print line numbers if -v or --cat options are active -a, --annotation     |Use annotations to optimize generated code -g, --heuristic      |Enable heuristic compilation --cat                |Don't execute, just print the code that would be run --jit                |Compile for LuaJIT (and execute with LuaJIT instead of Lua 5.2 interpreter) --mini               |Minify AST using Esmangle before compiling.
+Size of outputted file is shrunk --debug              |Add comments in the Lua code referring to the line number of the original statement in the JS file --acorn              |use Acorn parser.
+If not specified Esprima is used --strict             |Make Esprima and Acorn not error-tolerant --node               |Add a very basic support of NodeJS 'require' system

 ## Annotations